econrad003/yaMazeImp/README.md

 * *hunt\_and\_kill.py* - an implementation of the Hunt and Kill algorithm described in Chapter 5 of Buck (2015).
 * *inwinder.py* - an adaptation of the sidewinder algorithm for theta (polar) mazes.
 * *kruskals.py* - an implementation of Kruskal's minimum weight spanning tree algorithm tocreate perfect mazes.
 The implementation includes some special handling for Preweave mazes to allow for random tunneling and for the creation of long tunnels.
 (This implementation closely follows the approaches used in the Jamis Buck book.
 See chapters 9 and 10 in [1].)
+* *multilevel\_mst.py* - state classes for prewoven multilevel mazes, to be used with Kruskal's algorithm and with Borůvka's algorithm.
+(A state class for use with Prim's algorithm should be available in the near future.)
 * *prims.py* - an implementation of Prim's minimum weight spanning tree algorithm to create perfect mazes.
 This is the algorithm described in the beginning of Chapter 11 of [1], with implementation left as an exercise ("Truest Prim").
 * *recursive\_backtracker.py* - the unfortunately misnamed depth-first search algorithm for producing perfect mazes in a connected grid.
 The implementation is stack-based to avoid explicit recursion.
 (See also: *tree\_search.py*.)
 * *recursive\_division.py* - a maze generation algorithm (recursive division) which recursively partitions a grid (in the manner of quicksort) until minimal partitions are obtained.
 In [1], the algorithm is implemented as a wall adder.
 Here it is implemented as a *passage carver* using a State object as in the implementations of Kruskal's algorithm, Prim's algorithm, vertex-Prim's, and Borůvka's algorithm.
 The partitions are created in pairs, with a door to connect paired partitions.
 Minimal partitions are carved using some other maze algorithm.
 The default settings are to create rectangular partitions on a rectangular grid, with minimal partitions being those which are either one cell in width or one cell in height, and to use Sidewinder to carve mazes in the minimal partitions.
 The defaults can be reconfigured by creating subclasses of the State object and supplying any necessary methods.
 The supplied State classes allow some simple reconfiguration.